prescottprue/react-redux-firebase/docs/roadmap.md

 #### Features
 * Integration for [`react-native-google-signin`](https://github.com/devfd/react-native-google-signin) to simplify react-native authentication implementation
+* Integration for [`react-native-firebase`](https://github.com/invertase/react-native-firebase) for using Firebase native modules instead of JS library
 * Option for populated items updating when changed ([#69](https://github.com/prescottprue/react-redux-firebase/issues/69))
 * Setting allowing for `waitForPopulate` to be turned off (i.e. return populated data as in becomes available).
 As of v1.4.0, populate only sets `isLoaded` to true after all children are loaded ([#121](https://github.com/prescottprue/react-redux-firebase/issues/121)), `waitForPopulate` would make this optional.
 * Nested populates [#85](https://github.com/prescottprue/react-redux-firebase/issues/85)